lcomrade/lenpaste/README.md

 ## Features
 - No need to register
-- Does not use cookies
+- Uses cookies only to store settings
 - Can work without JavaScript
 - Has its own API
 - Open source and self-hosted